 The insider advice on this page is from Wendy’s Trusted Travel Expert for London Apartment Rentals, Madelyn Byrne of London Perfect.

-Living in both London and Paris, and with offices in each city, Madelyn does much more than rent apartments: She offers concierge services too—reservations at the hottest restaurants, tickets for West End shows, private tours, exclusive cooking classes….And, unlike an à la carte listing site with thousands of rentals, she chooses only apartments that are in top locations and in excellent condition.
-Her apartments are selected for various tastes and preferences and furnished with fine amenities: high-thread-count linens, plush towels, modern kitchen appliances, comfortable beds and sofas, and a supply of drinks and snacks to tide you over until you can get to the grocery store.
+Living in both London and Paris, and with offices in each city, Madelyn chooses only apartments that are in top locations and in excellent condition.
+Unlike an à la carte listing site with thousands of rentals, she selects apartments for various tastes and preferences.
+They are furnished with fine amenities: high-thread-count linens, plush towels, modern kitchen appliances, comfortable beds and sofas, and a supply of drinks and snacks to tide you over until you can get to the grocery store.
 She and her team know their properties inside and out and can answer questions about location, local transport, quality of beds, type of coffee machine, whether guests can control heating, and so on.
 Each party is met by a greeter who gives a thorough orientation and leaves behind his or her phone number, along with a thick file containing all the local intel a guest could possibly need.

 Where to Rent

 The West End is great for theater but not for a peaceful stay.
 We prefer to hop on the tube after a show and go back to a charming neighborhood like South Kensington or Notting Hill, where there are tons of restaurants, bistros, and pubs to enjoy.